MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-exil-general-ledger-simulations.md

 # required metadata

 title: General ledger simulations (Italy)
-description: This topic provides information about posting ledger transactions as a simulation from the general journal and then reviewing reports that include the simulated transactions.
+description: This topic provides information about posting ledger transactions as a simulation from the general journal and then review reports that include the simulated transactions.
 author: anasyash
 manager: AnnBe
 ms.date: 01/23/2020